 It started when I offered to help a neighbor with her garden.
-Her 9-year-old daughter wanted to be involved, too.
-My two boys, now grown, would have been indifferent to the distinction between a petunia and a potted palm.
+Her nine-year-old daughter wanted to be involved, too.
+My own two boys, now grown, would have been indifferent to the distinction between a petunia and a potted palm.
 But this young lady was smart, adventurous, and I was thrilled to have her company.

 Miss V and I took a trip to the garden shop, bought some annuals for a planter, and decided to rendezvous after dinner.

 I walked over to her place two doors away at the designated time.
-Passing the house next-door, I saw its 5-year-old resident on the front porch.
+Passing the house next-door, I saw its five-year-old resident on the front porch.
 A sweet, gregarious boy, I knew his curiosity would send him scampering over.
 So I called out to his parents to ask if he could join us and Master L followed along.

 It brought me back to my years as an elementary school counselor and classroom educator, a job I loved.
-I knew all the 500 kids in my school by name.
+I knew all of the 500 kids in my school by name.
 If I entered the cafeteria at lunchtime, I was swarmed by sticky-faced, gummy-fisted students wanting a hug.
 I felt like a movie star.
 It was rewarding work, but exhausting.
 In time, it sucked me dry.

 But on my Pied Piper evening, all the wonderful feelings were back.
 My assistants and I gathered around the whiskey barrel planter, tools and flowers at hand.
 Miss V made some design decisions and Masters L and A were each assigned a section to plant.
 I discovered that, like riding a bike after many years, my skill at reigning in the chaos had never left me.